microsoft/pxt-microbit/docs/projects/puma-rs-computer-shoe.md

 In this project, we will recrate the shoe using a few @boardname@.

-What is the RS shoe?
+## What is the Puma RS Computer Shoe?

 https://www.youtube.com/watch?v=BcrkoL_ZWHg